eliperchenok/eliperchenok/README.md

 Skilled in both hardware and software, I have developed a solid background in background logic, testing, and database work.
 I also have hands-on experience in network design, as well as level 1/level 2 technical support.

+I have a certification in Oracle Cloud Infrastructure and am currently working on more.

 I am interested in networks, databases, cloud engineering and everything in between.

 I'm currently seeking full-time engineering and analyst opportunities in collaborative environments, and would love to work with you.